TomographicImaging/CIL/docs/source/optimisation.rst

    :inherited-members: run, update_objective_interval, max_iteration

 ISTA/PGD
 The Iterative Soft Thresholding Algorithm (ISTA) is also known as Proximal Gradient Descent (PGD).
-Note that in CIL, 'PGD' is an alias of 'ISTA'.
+Note that in CIL, ` 'PGD' <cil.optimisation.algorithms.ISTA>`_ is an alias of 'ISTA'.
 ----
 .. autoclass:: cil.optimisation.algorithms.ISTA
    :members: